rborek32/Contact-List/README.md

 If we would like to add contact with the same email as already existing then the backend reponds with message: "Email address already exists." as it is visible above.

+It is also not possible to change user email to already existing one.

 Backend endpoints: (http://localhost:9000/swagger/index.html)
 ![image](https://github.com/rborek32/NetPC/assets/92055063/45aaff65-94fd-4f58-b74e-efd966534dee)